Learn To Fly Fish Program

 The GGACC Learn To Fly Fish program is very popular, and is usually over-subscribed.
 We have expanded enrollment in recent years, but seek to balance the quality of instruction and the experience with availability to as many as possible.
 As such, expectations are that if you are one of the fortunate to gain entry into the program, you will readily engage in all classroom and on-the-ponds instruction, as well as as many of the fish-outs as available.
 If a student finds that they are unable to participate as expected, we will ask that they step aside and allow a wait-listed student to replace them.

-For any questions about the LTFF program, please contact the Program Director
+For any questions about the LTFF program, please contact the Program Co-Directors

 LTFF Casting Pre-Requisite Qualifier